topos-protocol/perf-environment/README.md

 * `git clone git@github.com:topos-protocol/perf-environment.git`
 * `cd perf-environment`
-* `docker compose up -d`
+* `./start.sh`

+### Behind the scenes

-The `entrypoint.sh` will start the `perf` command for `topos-node-1`, and stop after 1 minute of recording the data.
-Afterwards, we need to extract both the debug symbols and the `perf.data` from the container to analyse it outside of docker.
+The `entrypoint.sh` will start the `perf` command for `topos-node-1`, and stop after 3 minutes of recording the data.
+Afterwards, the script is copying the created `perf.data` file and the debug symbols to the local hard drive:

 * `docker cp topos-node-1:/root/.debug ~/`
-* `docker cp topos-node-1:/data/perf.data .`
+* `docker cp topos-node-1:/data/perf.data.old ./perf-data`
-* `perf report`

 **It could be that the docker container is restarting due to resource issues.
 Then insted of copying `perf.data`, we need to copy `.perf.data.old`**

+The issue is that sometimes the `perf` command will crash the docker container when finishing the report, resulting in a restart, and a `perf.data.old` file.
+Therefore we almost expect this to happen and copy the `.old` file to the local folder structure.
+This part of the setup is flaky and you might want to get into the container and observe:

+* `docker exec -ti topos-node-1 /bin/bash`
+* `cd /data`

 ### Create a profile for Firefox Profiler